Are you looking for the best cheap hosting company that comes under your budget?

 The key is to analyze if your hosting provider gives you the right set of features you’ll need from their site builder.

 Email hosting: Just like domain names, some hosting providers set a limit for the number of email addresses you can set up with your domain name.
 A handful of hosts allow unlimited email accounts and that’s usually with their top-tier plans.

 Disk space and bandwidth: Shared hosting plans often come with unlimited disk space and bandwidth.
-Even though the plans are often advertised as unlimited or unmetered disk space and bandwidth, they’re not actually unlimited.
+Even though the plans are often advertised as unlimited or unmetered disk space and unmetered bandwidth, they’re not actually unlimited.
 It simply means unlimited usage based on the Terms of Services of your hosting provider.

-Keep in mind that when you create a shared hosting account, you need to fully comply with the Terms of Services of your host, and you’re allowed to use only the resources that are required to operate a small website.
+Keep in mind that when you create a shared hosting account, you’ll need to fully comply with the Terms of Services of your host, and you’re allowed to use only the resources that are required to operate a small website.

 - Response time: Understand the average response time and the average time it takes to get your support request resolved.

-What’s shared hosting or cheap hosting?
+What’s shared hosting / cheap hosting?

 Is shared hosting safe?